javimuu/rokot-apicontroller/readme.md

 There is a corresponding `IExpressApiRequest<TBody, TResponse, TParams, TQuery>` that supplies the `TOriginal` with `{ req: express.Request, res: express.Response }`

 The `@api.include` decorator allows you to specify a controller name, path prefix, and optionally the middleware keys to apply to all the controller contained routes.

+The `@api.route` decorator must be supplied on all controller routes, it specifies the route path of the operation.

 The `@api.middleware("three")` decorator on the route method allows you to specify addition middleware to implement within the route.